BjornFJohansson/pydna/README.md

 Read the [documentation](https://pydna.readthedocs.org/en/latest) or the [cookbook](https://www.dropbox.com/sh/4re9a0wk03m95z4/AABpu4zwq4IuKUvK0Iy9Io0Fa?dl=0) with example files for further information.

-An [on-line](http://pydna-shell.appspot.com) shell running Python with pydna is available for simple experimentation.
-It is slower than running pydna on your own computer locally.

 Please post a message in the [google group](https://groups.google.com/d/forum/pydna) for pydna if you have problems, questions or comments.